Board of Directors

 Kenneth Boddy (Secretary) (ON)

-Kenneth currently works as the Government Relations Coordinator with Engineers Without Borders and is completing a Masters in International Affairs and African Studies.
+Kenneth currently works at Results Canada and is completing a Masters in International Affairs and African Studies.
 Kenneth began to be involved with fair trade in 2012 when he joined the Engineers Without Borders chapter at Carleton University.
 For him, fair trade offered a truly unique opportunity to work on an issue that truly sought to empower people around the world.
 In 2013, Kenneth founded Fair Trade Carleton University and worked with the community and school administration to make Carleton a Fair Trade Campus.
 In the coming years, Kenneth is interested in how he can blend a background in public policy with his passion for the goals of the fair trade movement.

 Elected March 1st, 2018 (2-year term) Board member since: March 1st, 2018

 Bev Toews is an Educational Assistant at Olds High School in Olds Alberta.
 She is currently the chairperson of the Fair Trade Olds committee and has been involved in the fair trade movement for about 30 years.
 She started her journey after reading about producers and their products in a Ten Thousand Villages cookbook she received as a wedding gift.
 Since then she has been actively involved in sourcing and purchasing fair trade and other ethically sourced products for her and her family, and sharing her knowledge with the many people she comes in contact with.
 During a recent trip to Mexico with her husband, Bev visited a Fairtrade coffee bodega in Chiapas, Mexico.